 We build a 5-gadget ROP chain using the \ROP gadgets found by our gadget search tool.
 The chain is functionally equivalent to the Flush+Reload gadget shown in \prettyref{lst:specv1}.
 The chain accesses a target address computed using a secret byte value, as in the initial Spectre attacks~\cite{kocher18oakland}.
 Because Flush+Reload requires shared memory, we choose the target address to reside in such a shared memory area between attacker and victim, the first 16 readable and executable pages of the \Code{libpthread} library.
 To leak one byte we use an array size of 256.
 To avoid prefetching effects during side-channel receive, we choose the element size to be 256, i.e., four cache lines.
 The total array size equals \Code{256 x 256} bytes, 16 pages.

+By splitting the Flush+Reload gadget in small sequences of instructions as shown in \prettyref{lst:specv1}, we easily find the required gadgets within the constraints of the attack.
 The ROP chain that we find and use in the attack is shown in \prettyref{lst:spadgets}.
-By splitting them in small sequences of instructions, we easily find the required gadgets within the constraints of the attack.
 This chain pops the addresses (controlled by the attacker) of the start of the 16 pages and of the targeted secret from the stack.
-Next the secret value is loaded at \prettyref{line:load}.
+Next, the secret value is loaded at \prettyref{line:load}.
 The next speculative gadgets multiply the secret value by 256 and compute the target address.
 The last speculative gadget dereferences the target address, resulting in a load being issued during speculative execution.
-This eventually brings the value into the cache to be measured by the attacker.
+This eventually brings the value into the cache to be observed by the attacker.
 The whole chain therefore allows the attacker to implement a universal read primitive over the victim process speculatively, using a Flush+Reload attack and the attacker's control over the stack.